tim-group/puppetupdate/README.md

 The following configuration options are recognised in the mcollective __server.cfg__, under the namespace __plugin.puppetupdate.xxx__

-## rewrite_config

-If the agent should rewrite your puppet.conf file on deploying branches.

-Unless you have a specific need for a not 1:1 mapping of branches to environments, then it is recommended to set this to false.

-Defaults to true (due to hysterical raisins)

 ## ssh_key

 An ssh key to use when pulling puppet code.
 Note that this key